realityexpander/GuessASketch/README.md

-# GuessASketch
+# Guess-A-Sketch
-Android App for the Ktor-guessasketch-server backend
+Multi-player real-time game for Android using the Ktor-guessasketch-server backend

 Backend repo: